ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/sync-adapters-lesson/README.md

 The last parameter in the second method call is how often you want the sync to occur in seconds.
 So 60 is every minute.

-> Check: If we had everyone sync at a certain time of day, what problems would that create?
-How could we get around it?

 ***